-Agency Date: Field InstructorSt tudent Place a check mark in the column that reflects your agree following statements eement with each of the ES NO 1.
-The agency was cooperative in my learning experience е 2.
-The agency's environment allowed me to learn from p than my field instructor professional staff other 3.
-The agency provided physical space in which I could w vork 4.
-The agency offered me freedom to make mistakes and d learn from them 5.
-The agency believes in hiring social workers with a bac chelor in social work 6.
+Agency Date: Field Instructor Student

+Place a check mark in the column that reflects your agreement with each of the following statements YES NO 1.
+The agency was cooperative in my learning experience The agency's environment allowed me to learn from professional staff other than my field instructor 3.
+The agency provided physical space in which I could work 4.
+The agency offered me freedom to make mistakes and learn from them 5.
+The agency believes in hiring social workers with a bachelor in social work 6.
 Field supervision was provided to me: a) on a weekly basis b) for approximately 7.
-Field supervision was beneficial bachelor in social work

-8. My field instructor's expectations were clear and in line with those for a
+Field supervision was beneficial 8.
+My field instructor's expectations were clear and in line with those for a bachelor in social work